Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Conclusion

 \section{Conclusion}

-We introduced {LEGO}, a three-stage post-training framework that transforms unsupervised domain adaptation into a tractable pseudo-supervised task.
-Instead of modifying model architectures or relying on unstable adversarial training, we leverage a frozen generative oracle to refine initial predictions into high-quality pseudo-targets.
-These targets guide a mixed-supervision fine-tuning process, enabling the model to seamlessly adapt to the target distribution.
-Extensive experiments demonstrate that LEGO effectively bridges the domain gap, achieving significantly improved performance on diverse real-world benchmarks and human evaluations, all while maintaining zero inference-time overhead.
+We introduced GMD, an intuitive framework that overcomes the limitations of prior paradigms by transforming unsupervised domain adaptation into an offline generative distillation task.
+Instead of modifying model architectures, relying on unstable adversarial training, or incurring the prohibitive inference latency of zero-shot foundation models, we leverage a frozen T2I generative model offline to create high-quality pseudo-targets.
+A source-anchored distillation process ensures the student model learns real-world textures while actively smoothing over the teacher's semantic hallucinations.
+Extensive experiments demonstrate that GMD effectively bridges the domain gap, achieving state-of-the-art perceptual quality and surpassing the generative fidelity ceiling, all while maintaining zero inference-time overhead.